Design a poster

 • Briefly describe the methods you used to answer those questions

-• Avoid excessive focus on methods…
+• Avoid excessive focus on methods… unless your research is methodological in nature

 • What people want to know: State your

-• main result(s) and their implications.
+• Main result(s) and their implications.

 • Recommendations based on your results, if applicable